 Integrated BioDesign Lab

-Shang Song lab at University of Arizona focuses on integrating advanced engineering design methods and cell therapies to create new medical therapeutics.
-We are fundamentally interested in designing new “experiences” for cells to change their behavior, and use this knowledge to develop better therapeutics and treatment methods for patients.
+Shang Song lab at University of Arizona focuses on integrating advanced engineering design methods and cell therapies to create new microphysiological platforms and regenerative therapies.
+We are fundamentally interested in designing new “experiences” for cells to change their behavior, and use this knowledge to develop better therapeutics and treatment methods for future patient treatment.

 Why our lab?